-Audit scope We performed an audit of the complete financial information of four components and audit procedures on specific balances for a further seven components.
-The components where we performed full or specific audit procedures accounted for 100% of Revenue, 100% of adjusted Loss before tax, and 100% of Total assets.
-Key audit matters Revenue recognition Carrying value of goodwill and intangible assets Recoverability of receivables Consolidation of Xaar 3D Valuation of inventory EPS significant deficiencies Materiality Overall group materiality of £240,000 which represents 0.5% of revenue.
+Audit scope We performed an audit of the complete financial information of 3 components and audit procedures on specific balances for a further 5 components.
+The components where we performed full or specific audit procedures accounted for 100% of Revenue, 89% of Adjusted Profit Before Tax and 100% of Total assets.
+Key audit matters Revenue recognition Impairment of non-current assets (EPS) Contingent consideration (3D) Inventory provisioning (EPS) Acquisition accounting (FFEI) Materiality • Overall Group materiality of £300k which represents 0.5% of revenue.

-An overview of the scope of the parent company and group audits
+An overview of the scope of the parent company and Group audits